jnozzi/cocoadev.com/SiteContent/General/WorkingWithFrameworksDiscussion.markdown

 ----

 I put all code which could be shared between projects (custom controls, useful categories etc) into a framework which I include into each of my projects as an external target to save on duplicate code.
-It works really nicely and [[XCode]] handles it well.
+It works really nicely and General/XCode handles it well.

 ----